Ohmydish.com

 To make sure they are well covered, run them through the flour, egg whites and breadcrumbs again.
 Repeat until all the ragout has been used.
 You can now freeze them if you want, but this is not necessary.

-Heat the sunflower or other neutral oil to about 180 degrees Celsius or 350 degrees Fahrenheit.
+Heat the sunflower or other neutral oil to about 180 degrees celsius or 350 degrees fahrenheit.
 Fry the croquettes in parts until they are a beautiful golden brown and serve immediately.
 Enjoy!